City Names Feb 22, 2014:

 Our Inuit Cultural Online Resource, also known as ICOR, is undergoing some site development.
 It provides a central resource location for learning about Canadian Inuit culture and traditions.
-Its purpose is to offer a way of learning about what it means to be Inuit.
-Videos are still available by searching “podcast Inuit Cultural Online Resource” and “Inuktitut Podcast Project” on Youtube.
-Thank you for your interest and patience.
+Its purpose is to offer a way of learning about what it means to be Inuit, including some basic vocabulary.
+Videos are available through this website.

 Elder’s Night Each Month

 Once a month OICC features an Elder from our community to host the evenings at our Youth Centre at 76 Queen Mary St. with story-telling, traditional teachings, or sharing knowledge and skills.
 Join us for the chance to see life from an Elder’s perspective.
-For more information contact Jennifer at 613-744-3133, x 219.
+For more information contact Allison, 613-746-5400, ext.
+221.

 Inuit Liaison Worker